EPA assessment area

 How many orphan sites is the EPA currently assessing?

-The EPA is currently undertaking works at orphan sites in:
+The EPA has undertaken or is currently undertaking works at orphan sites in:

 - Southeastern Edwardstown

 What about when groundwater causes soil vapour intrusion?